canonical/snapcraft/docs/snapcraft-checklist.rst

 Many applications use a toolkit, such as `Qt <https://www.qt.io/>`__ or `GTK <https://www.gtk.org/>`__, to provide both functionality and better system integration.

-There are recipes for incorporating many popular toolkits into your snap, either by pasting pre-configured snippets into your snap’s *snapcraft.yaml*, or by using a new Snapcraft feature called :ref:`Extensions <snapcraft-extensions>`.
+There are recipes for incorporating many popular toolkits into your snap, either by pasting pre-configured snippets into your snap’s :file:`snapcraft.yaml` file, or by using a new Snapcraft feature called :ref:`Extensions <snapcraft-extensions>`.

 See :ref:`Desktop app support <desktop-applications>` for examples with toolkit and desktop integration.